Track 2: Creating Business Views

-- Type WorldWideSalesBV in the Enter Business View Name dialog box and select OK.
+- Type in WorldWideSalesBV in the Enter Business View Name dialog and select OK.

-- Designer displays the four tables with their columns and automatically joins them based on the auto join criteria in the Query Editor dialog box (you can view the join criteria on the Query > Auto Join menu).
+- The four added tables are displayed with their columns and automatically joined based on the auto join criteria in the Query Editor.

-- In the Customers table, select the top check box to select all columns in the table, then clear these columns: Address2, Customers_Fax, and Annual Sales; in the Orders table, select Orders_Order ID, Order Date, and Payment Received; in the Orders Detail table, select Unit Price, Quantity, and Discount; in the Products table, select all its columns first, then clear Inventory and Reorder Level.
+- In the Customers table, check the * checkbox to select all columns in the table, then uncheck these columns: Address2, Customers_Fax, and Annual Sales.
+In the Orders table, select Orders_Order ID, Order Date, and Payment Received.
+In the Orders Detail table, select Unit Price, Quantity, and Discount.
+In the Products table, select all its columns first by checking *, then unselect Inventory and Reorder Level.

-- Select OK at the bottom of the Query Editor dialog box to finish selecting data resources for the business view.
+- Select OK at the bottom of the Query Editor.

-Designer displays the Business View Editor dialog box, showing the selected tables and table columns, and the formulas and summaries that are valid to them, in the Resource Objects panel in the dialog box.
-We can now create view elements based on these resources.
+The Business View Editor is then displayed.
+The tables and table columns selected in steps 6 and 8 are displayed in the Resource Objects panel in the editor, and the formulas and summaries that are valid to them are also available in the panel.
+We can then create view elements based on these resources.

-In this task, we create three categories in the business view to hold customer, order, and product information respectively.
+We will create three categories in the business view to hold customer, order and product information respectively.

-- In the Category Property dialog box, type Customers in the Display Name text box, then select OK.
+- In the Category Property dialog, input Customers as the Display Name, then select OK.

-- Expand the WorldWideSalesBV node in the Business View panel to display the category.
+- Expand the WorldWideSalesBV node in the Business View panel to display the newly added category.